mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 $$\text{Det}(\boldsymbol{A}) := \begin{cases} a_{1,1}a_{2,2} - a_{1,2}a_{2,1} & \text{if $m = 2$} \\ \sum_{i=1}^m (-1)^{i+1} a_{i,1} \text{Det}(\boldsymbol{A}_{-1,-i}) & \text{if $m > 2$}\end{cases}$$

 For now, we will assume that there exists a function $\text{Det}: \mathbb{R}^{m \times m} \rightarrow \mathbb{R}$ that satisfies the three properties described in the previous section.
 Given the assumption that it exists, we will prove a series of lemmas that will build up to this final defintion.
+We will place the proof for most of these Lemmas in the Appendix to this blog post.
 Let's get started.

 <span style="color:#0060C6">**Lemma 1:** Given a matrix $\boldsymbol{A} \in \mathbb{R}^{m \times m}$, if we exchange any two column-vectors of $\boldsymbol{A}$ to form a new matrix $\boldsymbol{A}'$, then $\text{Det}(\boldsymbol{A}') = -\text{Det}(\boldsymbol{A})$</span>